not-the-twiggs-youre-looking-for/twiggs-digital-garden/src/site/notes/01_Navigation/About/More about me.md

 I'm a HEMA [^3] practitioner since 2017 with zero medals under my belt but plenty of passion for the art of swordfighting, where you can find some of my highlights on[ YouTube. ](https://www.youtube.com/@Twiggstube).
 I practice Meyer-style longsword fencing and Swedish sabre.

 If you want to find me, here you go.
+I'm not gonna show a picture of what I look like, see the links below….

 <div class="transclusion internal-embed is-loaded"><a class="markdown-embed-link" href="/01-navigation/about/links-to-find-me-around-the-net/" aria-label="Open link"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="svg-icon lucide-link"><path d="M10 13a5 5 0 0 0 7.54.54l3-3a5 5 0 0 0-7.07-7.07l-1.72 1.71"></path><path d="M14 11a5 5 0 0 0-7.54-.54l-3 3a5 5 0 0 0 7.07 7.07l1.71-1.71"></path></svg></a><div class="markdown-embed">